vitwit/cada/docs/spawn.md

-# availblob1
+# Avail DA

 ## Integration

-Follow these steps to integrate the availblob module into your application.
-You can use spawn to create a new application, simply include the availblob module to have it pre-wired in your application.
+Follow these steps to integrate the avail-da module into your application.
+You can use spawn to create a new application, simply include the avail-da module to have it pre-wired in your application.

 A fully integrated example application is available in this repository under the simapp directory which can be used as a reference.